-Charles LaPorte is an associate professor of English at the University of Washington in Seattle.
-He works on nineteenth-century poetics, especially on the intersection of poetic theory and religious discourses.
-His first book, Victorian Poets and the Changing Bible (2011) examines how Victorian poets wrestled with the implications of modern Biblical criticism.
-His more recent work explores the implications of Shakespeare’s quasi-religious place in Victorian literary culture.
-His essays have appeared in journals like ELH, SEL, Victorian Poetry, and Victorian Literature and Culture.
-With Jason Rudy, he has co-edited a special issue of Victorian Poetry called “Spasmodic Poetry and Poetics,” and with Deanna Kreisel, Sebastian Lecourt, and Anne Stiles, he is presently editing a group of essays on New Religious Movements (NRMs) for Nineteenth-Century Literature.
-From his office window, he can see Lake Washington and the northern face of Mount Ranier, as well as the spire of St. Joseph’s Church, a Seattle landmark that his great-grandfather helped to build in the 1920s; such things doubtless contribute to his long-standing preoccupation with the religious elements of Romantic and post-Romantic literary culture.
+Charles LaPorte is Professor of English at the University of Washington in his hometown of Seattle.
+He works on the intersection of poetry (or poetic theory) and nineteenth-century religious discourses.
+His first book, Victorian Poets and the Changing Bible (Virginia, 2011), addresses how Victorian poets wrestle with the implications of modern Biblical criticism.
+His next, The Victorian Cult of Shakespeare (Cambridge, 2021), explores the extraordinary religious tenor of Victorian Shakespeare criticism.
+His scholarship has appeared in journals like Nineteenth-Century Literature, ELH, SEL, Victorian Poetry, and Victorian Literature and Culture.
+With fellow member Jason Rudy, he has co-edited a special issue of Victorian Poetry on “Spasmodic” poetry, and with fellow member Mary Ellis Gibson, he has recently co-edited a Victorian Review forum on the diversity of nineteenth-century Christianity.
+From his UW office window, he can see Lake Washington and the (truly sublime) northern face of Mount Rainier, as well as the spire of St. Joseph’s Church, a Seattle landmark that his great-grandfather helped to build in the 1920s.
+Such surroundings doubtless feed his long-standing preoccupation with the religious elements of Romantic and post-Romantic literary culture.

 - “The Dramatic Monologue.”
 The Blackwell Encyclopedia of Victorian Literature, eds.
 Dino Felluga, Pamela Gilbert, and Linda K. Hughes.
 Blackwell/Wiley, 2015: 474-479.